8 Things to Eliminate From Your Living Room Right Now (That You Won’t Miss)

 Uncomfortable/poorly placed seating

-If there’s a seat in your living room that you don’t like sitting in because of its too-firm (or too soft) cushions or odd-placement, why do you still have it?
+If there’s a seat in your living room’s seating plan that you don’t like sitting in because of its too-firm (or too soft) cushions or odd-placement, why do you still have it?
 Replace any seating that’s not calling at you like a siren with seating that fits you and your room’s style and comfort level better.

-It’s one thing to try and bring in better lighting—you should be doing that in all of your rooms regardless.
+It’s one thing to try to bring in better lighting—you should be doing that in all of your rooms regardless of how much natural light they get.
 But if you brought in better lighting in your living room in the form of a nice table lamp or soft candles, go a step further and eliminate all together any bad lighting.
 Bulbs in fixtures that cast an institutional colored glow or even any light fixtures that don’t work in the space.

 This one isn’t always a slam dunk and depends on your comfort level, but if you get lots of natural light and you aren’t worried about privacy in your living room, consider getting rid of your window treatments in this area.
 Undressed windows can really open up a space and make it seem larger and lighter, particularly during the day.
 You can always add semi-transparent privacy film to your windows for some semblance of seclusion if you need it.